ajmatias408/finalproject/README.md

 # Usage

 The usage of this program is very straight forward.
 Simply click this link http://bfx3.aap.jhu.edu/amatias1/final/alliancegenome.html?search_input and search for a disease.
 This way, you are able to see what correlation different diseases have.
-Note that there are approximately 1.4M different types of disease variations, but I made it simple so that you can briefly see what (eg. Intestinal Atresia) is correlated with.
+Note that there are approximately 1.4M different types of disease variations, but I made it simple so that you can briefly see what (type in: intestinal atresia) is correlated with.

 https://www.alliancegenome.org/downloads -> All disease associations